|

 an urgent case due to the lack of venous access, most of his veins

-were "shot" meaning no access for the IV line for his TPN, that kept
+were "shot" meaning there was no access left for the IV line for his TPN,

 him alive nutritionally.

-He was put on the transplant list and the rest was a waiting game
+He was immediately put on the organ transplant list and the rest was a waiting game

 On Sunday 29th May at 6 p.m.